 An asset is considered to be impaired if the Company determines that the carrying value may not be recoverable based upon its assessment of the asset's ability to continue to generate earnings from operations and positive cash flow in future periods or if significant changes in the Company's strategic business objectives and utilization of the assets occurred.
-If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the estimated fair value, which is determined based on discounted future cash flows.
+If the carrying amount of an asset exceeds its estimated undiscounted future cash flows adjusted for lease payments, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the estimated fair value.
+The Company uses market participant rents to calculate fair value of ROU assets and discounted future cash flows of the asset group to quantify fair value for other long-lived assets.
+These nonrecurring fair value measurements are considered Level 3 inputs as defined above.
 The impairment loss calculations require management to apply judgment in estimating future cash flows and the discount rates that reflect the risk inherent in future cash flows.
 Future expected cash flows for assets in regular retail locations are based on management's estimates of future cash flows over the remaining lease period or expected life, if shorter.
 For expected location closures, the Company will evaluate whether it is necessary to shorten the useful life for any of the assets within the respective asset group.
 The Company will use this revised useful life when estimating the asset group's future cash flows.
 The Company considers historical trends, expected future business trends and other factors when estimating the future cash flow for each regular retail location.
 The Company also considers factors such as: the local environment for each regular retail location, including mall traffic and competition; the Company's ability to successfully implement strategic initiatives; and the ability to control variable costs such as cost of sales and payroll and, in some cases, renegotiate lease costs.
-The estimated cash flows used for this nonrecurring fair value measurement are considered a Level 3 input as defined above.
 If actual results are not consistent with the assumptions and judgments used in estimating future cash flows and asset fair values, there may be additional exposure to future impairment losses that could be material to the Company's results of operations.

-The Company recorded asset impairment charges of \$1.8 million and \$0.8 million during the three months ended May 4, 2019 and May 5, 2018, respectively.
-The asset impairment charges related primarily to the impairment of certain retail locations in Europe and North America resulting from under-performance and expected store closures.
+The Company recorded asset impairment charges of \$1.5 million and \$3.3 million during the three and six months ended August 3, 2019, respectively, and \$3.0 million and \$3.7 million during the three and six months ended August 4, 2018, respectively.
+The asset impairment charges related primarily to the impairment of certain retail locations in Europe and North America resulting from underperformance and expected store closures.